laruence/yar/README.md

 $service->handle();
 ?>
 ```
-Usual RPC calls will be issued as HTTP POST requests.
-If a HTTP GET request is issued to the uri, the service information (commented section above) will be printed on the page:
+Usual RPC calls are issued as HTTP POST requests.

+If a HTTP GET request is issued to the uri(access the api address directly via a browser), the service information (commented section above) will be returned, like:

 ![yar service info page](https://github.com/laruence/laruence.github.com/raw/master/yar_server.png)